justinmk/justinmk.github.io/_posts/2018-01-01-vim-social-life.md

 tasks, whether ad-hoc (interactive) or orchestrated (pipeline, script), are cheap and thus frequent.

 Yet Vim's startup story is relatively unpolished.
-Shell tools are expected to consume standard input ("stdin") and emit to standard output ("stdout")—but Vim supports this awkwardly, at best.
+We expect shell tools to consume standard input ("stdin") and emit to standard output ("stdout")—but Vim supports this awkwardly, at best.
 The endeavor is never mentioned in Vim tutorials, including the "Unix as IDE" [hymnals](https://news.ycombinator.com/item?id=12653028).
 And it is puzzled out of Vim's documentation only by careful inspection.

-Vim is positioned as a script host (VimL, `if_python`, …) , but not as a participant.
-Yet Vim is a terminal tool, and terminal users expect their tools to compose.
-Like this:
+Vim is positioned as a script host (Vimscript, `if_python`, …) , but not as a participant.
+Shell users expect their tools to compose, like this:

     # Does not work!
     $ printf 'a\nb\nc\nb\n' | vim +'g/b/norm gUUixx' +2 +'norm yy2p' | tr x z